giantswarm/aws-admission-controller/README.md

 - In an `Cluster` resource, it validates that the CR is created in the org-namespace from `v16.0.0`.
 - In a `Cluster` resource, it validates the `alpha.giantswarm.io/update-schedule-target-release` annotation.
 - In a `Cluster` resource, it validates the `alpha.giantswarm.io/update-schedule-target-time` annotation.
+- In a `Cluster` resource, it validates if the cluster already exists in other namespaces.

 - In a `MachineDeployment` resource, on creation it validates that the `Cluster` is not deleted.
 - In a `MachineDeployment` resource, on creation it validates that the `Cluster` is in the same namespace.